 If you wish to apply for PEBB retiree insurance coverage when your PEBB Continuation Coverage (COBRA) ends, you must meet the eligibility requirements of your retirement plan and meet the procedural requirements to be eligible to enroll in or defer PEBB retiree insurance coverage.

 Contact PEBB if you are unsure of the eligibility and procedural requirements for PEBB retiree insurance coverage.

 |Action to take if you are enrolling in coverage:||Action to take if you are deferring coverage:|

 |6 months prior to COBRA coverage ending||Contact DRS to request a retirement estimate, if applicable.||Contact DRS to request a retirement estimate, if applicable.|

 3 months prior to your 65th birthday or terminating employment at age 65 or older

-Contact Social Security Administration (SSA) to enroll in Medicare Part A and Part B if you or any dependents you wish to cover are entitled to Medicare, due to either age or disability.
+Contact Social Security Administration (SSA) to enroll in Medicare Part A and Part B if you or any dependents you wish to cover are eligible for Medicare, due to either age or disability.
 Make sure you understand the Initial Enrollment Period (IEP) and Special Enrollment Period (SEP) for Medicare and how these timelines affect the start date of Medicare.

 ||Request a Retiree Enrollment Guide.|